 PARENTS AND GUARDIANS!

-PLEASE STAY TUNED FOR OUR LIST OF FALL SITES AND START DATES SOON!
+OUR LIST OF FALL SITES AND START DATES IS POSTED BELOW!

 PLEASE NOTE: When the fall lottery selection takes place on 8/15/17, please check your confirmation email for the specific start date for your girl's specific team.